- Lower Back Pain (LBP) Facts and Figures

 This is a disorder that produces widespread pain and fatigue and that is difficult to diagnose and treat.
 Over 80% of those who develop fibromyalgia are women.

-Non-steroidal anti-inflammatory drugs (NSAIDs) are used in pain management techniques to alleviate the symptoms of pain.
-These are pain suppressant drugs that function by way of a chemical process in which they block the effects of Cox 1 and Cox 2.
-Those are special enzymes that help produce prostaglandins, which in turn cause inflammation that results in pain.
-Examples of NSIADs drugs are such brand names as Celebrex, Motrin, Advil, Indocin and several other medications.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly used in pain management to alleviate the symptoms of pain.
+These are pain suppressant drugs that work by blocking the effects enzymes in the body and reducing inflammation.
+Examples of NSAIDs are Celebrex, Motrin, Advil (ibuprofen), Indocin and several other medications.

 SSRIs are commonly used drugs for the treatment of Generalized Anxiety Disorder (GAD) as well as various other anxiety and phobia disorders.
 Such drugs include: